-HealthNet TPO is a Dutch aid agency that works on health care in areas disrupted by war or disasters.
+HealthNet TPO is a Dutch aid agency that works on health in areas disrupted by war or disasters.
 In these areas people are facing the immense task of rebuilding society while they suffer from poverty, diseases and the emotional consequences of conflict.
 We use ‘health’ as both a goal and means: the goal is to reach accessible health care for all.
 By working on that together with local communities we use ‘health’ as a means to bring people together and to restore mutual trust.

 More news items

 10 miles, that is quite a distance, especially if you have to walk it.
 Most people have never run such a distance.
 For many people finishing the “Dam tot Damloop” is therefore the biggest challenge, while others strive to break their personal record.
 Anyhow, running for HealthNet is a unique chance to push your boundaries.